criticalfault/nullsheen_main_site/content/posts/lonestar-game.md

 I will be releasing 12 adventures to go with this setting to get you and your friends in the seat.
 A lot of these are based on episodes of various police procedurals with some shadowrun flare.

+If you do decide to run this campaign please let me know!
+I'd love to hear some war stories!
+Please send me an email.
+Dean 'at' nullsheen.com.

 ## Court Cases

 ### Gathering Evidence